LeviathanAG/Cryptonite_taskphase_Satwik/LinuxLuminarium/OASIS_CTF.md

 A corrupted PNG.
 I look through the text file of the png for the flag, but there is nothing of note.
 Only hint is that the 1st line says fix_meto_crackme, Which means we have no option other than fixing the png.
 I try some online png "fixers", to uncorrupt an image, but it doesn't work.
 I look through the txt file, And find repetetive text.
 I remove it, but it still doesn't work.
 I try to convert the file into a png, gif, avif, But that also doesn't work.

-I learn about how a png is structured using : http://www.libpng.org/pub/png/spec/1.2/PNG-Structure.html
+I learn't about how a png is structured using : http://www.libpng.org/pub/png/spec/1.2/PNG-Structure.html

 We took a random SS in png format and copied it's header and changed the header(first line) using `Hexed.it` to Fix the png and got the flag.